godhiraj-code/AlgorithmsAndDatastructures/README.md

 # AlgorithmsAndDatastructures
-Algorithms and Data Structures in go
+Algorithms and Data Structures in go - Problems set are from leetcode.com .

+(The Problems set are being taken from [leetcode](https://leetcode.com/problemset/all/) .

 1. [Maximum consecutive 1's in an array of zeros and ones .](https://play.golang.org/p/KtNr9XS6aOT)